kalmhq/docs/docs/tut-strapi.md

     value: strapi
 ```

-We expose the db service at port: `27017`:
+We exposed the db service at port: `27017`:

 ```yaml
   ports: